renquinn/easel-py/README.md

 Remove a given component(s) from the canvas course.
 This does not delete the yaml file or the local database entry for the component.
 But it will remove the database record which tracks that component in Canvas (i.e., it's Canvas ID).

+Works for the following components:

+- assignments
+- assignment groups
+- external tools
+- modules
+- pages
+- quizzes
+- files
+    - Supports multiple filename arguments and wildcards for batch removing.
+    - When removing a directory, `easel` will remove all of its child files (however the empty directory will remain in Canvas).

 ```
 easel remove [component_filepath ...]